Hurricane Ida: Mississippi

 Over 113,000 people were without electricity on August 30.
 On August 31, three people were killed and at least nine others were injured when seven vehicles plunged into a deep hole in a collapsed section of MS 26 in George County.
-Heavy rains from Ida caused the highway to collapse.
+Heavy rains from Ida had caused the highway to collapse.
 13 weak tornadoes touched down or moved ashore as waterspouts from August 29–30, affecting virtually the entire coastline.
 An EF1 tornado caused significant damage to homes and other structures near Pass Christian and Diamondhead.
 The other 12 tornadoes were rated EF0 with seven of them striking or moving between Gulfport and Biloxi, although the damage from them was minimal.
 This was thought to be in part due to Hurricane Zeta's impacts from the previous year; many weak and dead trees and substandard structures were removed in that storm, potentially reducing the amount of debris available for Ida to cause damage with.
 Another EF0 tornado struck Pascagoula causing minor damage to homes and tree limbs.